Adjoint ideals and a correspondence between log canonicity and F-purity: Reduction from characteristic zero to characteristic

-\begin{thm} If Conjecture \ref{MS conj} holds, then Conjecture \ref{lc conj} holds as well. \end{thm} \begin{proof} Let the notation be as in Conjecture \ref{lc conj}.
+\begin{proof}[Proof of Theorem \ref{implication}] Let the notation be as in Conjecture \ref{lc conj}.
 By Lemma \ref{Cartier}, we may assume that $K_X+D$ is Cartier and $Z=\emptyset$.
 Since the question is local, we work in a sufficiently small neighborhood of $x$.
 By Remark \ref{F-pure=>lc}, it suffices to show that if $(X, D)$ is log canonical, then it is of dense sharply $F$-pure type.